error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandPi.md

   in the context of frequency-based scaling.
 This is not a contradiction to classical

-geometry, but a contextual reinterpretation of π in segmented spacetime.
+geometry, but a contextual reinterpretation of π in Segmented Spacetime.

 Typically, a circle is defined as 𝑈 = 2𝜋𝑟.
 However, in Segmented Spacetime it is 𝑈 = 4𝜙𝑟.